 This was 1899.
 Only nine years later, Fred Merkle would do the same thing in a game that cost the Giants the 1908 National League pennant.
 You’d think that, with Fisher’s error still rather fresh in the minds of baseball people, players would have known to run out every ball.
 Rather, Merkle’s Boner is very, very famous in baseball annals, while Fisher’s error – having occurred in a minor league game – was generally forgotten to time.

 Fisher’s career degenerated soon after that – drinking and weight gain are tough things to pitch through – and he retired to Anderson where he ran a wrecking company until 1937.
-He retired a second time to Los Angeles, where he passed away in 1939.
+He retired a second time to Los Angeles, where he passed away on 27 April 1939.
 Fisher had a younger brother, Tom, who also pitched in the majors.